personal injury lawyers

 If you live in a state with comparative or contributory negligence laws concerning car accidents, your settlement can be affected.
 These laws allow the fault to be placed on both drivers if there is supporting negligence.

-For example, if the evidence shows that you were 10 percent responsible for the accident, any settlement offer that is made will then be reduced by 10 percent to account for your fault in the accident.
+For example, suppose the evidence shows that you were 10 percent responsible for the accident.
+In that case, any settlement offer made will be reduced by 10 percent to account for your fault in the accident.
 Most states with these laws only allow a person to file for compensation if they are 49 percent or less responsible for an accident.

 Damage to Your Vehicle

 Although payments for damages to your vehicle are processed separately from any claims for injuries, the insurance company is still going to look at the damage to your car to determine the extent of your injuries.
 While this is obviously not a good way to judge how seriously someone was injured, it is the insurer’s belief that a car with minor damage means that there were minor injuries.

 Medical expenses will be a large portion of your compensation package.
 This amount also plays a very large part in determining non-economic losses such as pain and suffering.

 These losses will be part of your compensation packages if you have lost wages and benefits due to your car accident.
 If you have future losses to your income due to your injuries, this amount will also be included as part of the compensation package.

 Pain and Suffering

 If your state allows you to claim for pain and suffering, there is a formula that will be used to determine the amount.
 In most cases, the insurance company looks at your medical expenses and uses different multipliers to determine the value.

 For instance, a minor injury may have a multiplier of 1.5, while a severe or debilitating injury may have a multiplier of 6.
 The exact number is based on the insurance carrier’s view of your injuries.